monsees-ryan514/Data-Analyst-Projects/README.md

 ## Dashboard 3: Top Crime Categories

-I wanted to see which categories of crime are the most significant.
+This dashboard analyzes which categories of crime are the most significant.

-- Found the total number of crimes reported from 2020-2023.
+- Calculated the total number of reported crimes reported from 2020-2023.
 - Identified the top 10 crimes that increased the most during that period.
 - Showed how the top 10 most reported crimes changed over time.